Weretik/Portfolio-QA-Engineer/Projects/Project on testing the brevi website/README.md

 2. **[Check list for testing the Brevi site.pdf](./1.%20Check%20list%20for%20testing%20the%20Brevi%20site.pdf)** – A checklist covering tests for website loading, localization, GUI, and cross-platform compatibility.
 3. **[Test case for testing the Brevi site.pdf](./2.%20Test%20case%20for%20testing%20the%20Brevi%20site.pdf)** – A test case covering smoke testing to verify basic system functions to ensure that critical functionality is working properly.
 4. **[Test scenario for testing the Brevi site.pdf](./3.%20Test%20scenario%20for%20testing%20the%20Brevi%20site.pdf)** – Testing the ability to contact the company: verifying contact information in the header and footer, ordering a consultation through a banner, and the form on the "Contacts" page.
-5. **[Selenium project for testing the Brevi site.side](./4.%20Selenium%20project%20fot%20testing%20the%20brevi%20site.side)** – A Selenium project file (.side) created for automated testing of the Brevi website.
+5. **[Selenium project for testing the Brevi site.side](./4.%20Selenium%20project%20fot%20testing%20the%20Brevi%20site.side)** – A Selenium project file (.side) created for automated testing of the Brevi website.
-6. **[Report on the experience testing of the Brevi website.pdf](./5.%20Report%20on%20the%20experience%20testing%20of%20the%20Brevi%20website.pdf)** – A report documenting the findings from exploratory testing on the Brevi website.
+6. **[Report on the experience testing the Brevi website.pdf](./5.%20Report%20on%20the%20experience%20testing%%20the%20Brevi%20website.pdf)** – A report documenting the findings from exploratory testing on the Brevi website.
 It includes a summary of identified issues, observations on site behavior, and recommendations for improving functionality and user experience.
+7. **[Test report for testing the Brevi site.pdf](./6.%20Test%20report%20for%20testing%20the%20Brevi%20site.pdf)** – A comprehensive report summarizing the results of testing the Brevi website.
+The report includes the number of tests conducted, defects identified and categorized by priority, and overall findings.

 ### Postman Testing